HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/stepup_auth/enabling_stepup_auth/stepup_auth_prop.md

 Log on to WebSphere® Integrated Solutions Console and then go to **Resources** \> **Resource Environment** \> **Resource Environment Providers** \> **WP StepUpConfigService** \> **Custom properties** to access the properties.

+!!!note
-**Note:** All property changes require that you restart the HCL Portal server in order for the changes to take effect.
+    All property changes require that you restart the HCL Portal server in order for the changes to take effect.

 -   **com.ibm.portal.SUA\_WPReqURL.set.httponly**